biodash/biodash.github.io/content/codeclub/07_rmarkdown/index.md

 It's worth highlighting a few of the output formats that can be used with the following packages in the R Markdown ecosystem:

--   [*distill*](https://rstudio.github.io/distill/) -- An output format specifically geared towards technical content, with e.g. support for equations, citations, and footnotes.
+-   [*distill*](https://rstudio.github.io/distill/) -- An output format geared towards technical content, e.g. with extended support for equations, citations, and footnotes.
+Can also create websites.

 -   [*rticles*](https://github.com/rstudio/rticles) -- R Markdown templates to format output for specific scientific journals.

--   [*blogdown*](https://bookdown.org/yihui/blogdown/) -- Create more complex websites, mostly with the *Hugo* static site generator.

 -   [*flexdashboard*](https://rmarkdown.rstudio.com/flexdashboard/) -- Create interactive "dashboards" to present data.